 Prereq: BT 160.
 Recent innovations in the fields of molecular biology, immunology and cell biology have provided new insights into the pathogenesis of cancer, infectious diseases, and other intractable diseases.
 The biotech industry has contributed immensely to this progress and has furthermore accelerated the development of cutting-edge technologies that promise to deliver more effective drugs, vaccines and diagnostics.
 Biotechnology 2 explores some of the ways in which biotechnology has impacted medicine.
 Students participate in this exploration through readings of recent scientific articles, class discussions and library/internet research.
 Second half of spring semester.

 GMS BT 201: Anatomy and Physiology 1

 Prereq: One semester of biology.
 This course provides a practical understanding of anatomic structures and coordinates this knowledge with the various functions of the human body.
 Also explored are regulatory processes that integrate cells, tissues, organs and systems.
 Topics include: organization of the body, tissue development, cellular structure and function as well as the integumentary (skin), skeletal, and muscular systems.
 The last third of the course focuses on the nervous system.
-The course incorporates clinical material throughout, and laboratory exercises correlate with the lecture material.
-Laboratory course.
+The course incorporates clinical material throughout.

 GMS BT 202: Anatomy and Physiology 2